swissmanu/ServerTools/README.md

 Dependencies
 ------------
-ServerTools is builded on Thor.
-Make sure you have its gem installed, otherwise do it with `gem install thor`
+ServerTools is builded on [Thor](https://github.com/wycats/thor).
+Make sure you have the gem installed, otherwise get it with `gem install thor`

 Credits
 -------